tiborsimon/regart/README.md

    -s --section   Section definition string.
 Syntax: "name@from:to" -h --help      Prints out this help.
    -v --version   Prints out the version number.
+   -f --forgive   Allows position redefinition.
+Firs section will be kept.
 ```

 ## How to install